sphiralstudios/256AHW2/README.md

 by Mark Hertensteiner

-Synth in Polor Coordinates with low-pass resonnant filter and reverb.
+Synth in Polor Coordinates with low-pass resonant filter and reverb.

 Angle (theta) is chroma, distance from center (radius) mapped to octave.